-The consolidated financial statements of the Group is presented in United Arab Emirates Dirhams ("AED"), which is the functional currency of the Group.
+The consolidated financial statements of the Group is presented in United Arab Emirates Dirhams ("AED"), which is the functional and presentation currency of the Group.

-On 29 September 2022, the Company entered into a Sale Agreement (the "Agreement") with Group 42 Holding Ltd (the "Ultimate Shareholder") for the transfer of shares of Bayanat GIQ PJSC (formerly Bayanat for Mapping & Surveying Services - Bayanat PSJC (formerly Bayanat For Mapping and Surveying Services - Bayanat LLC)) (the "subsidiary") that is beneficially owned and controlled by the Ultimate Shareholder.
+On 29 September 2022, the Company entered into a Sale Agreement (the "Agreement") with Group 42 Holding Ltd (the "Ultimate Shareholder") for the transfer of shares of Bayanat GIQ PJSC (the "subsidiary") that is beneficially owned and controlled by the Ultimate Shareholder.
 As per the agreement, the Ultimate Shareholder has transferred the entire economic interest in the subsidiary to the Company.